 There can be no assurance that an active trading market for the Notes will develop, or, if one does develop, that it will be maintained or remain liquid.
 If a Tranche of Notes is issued to a single investor or a limited number of investors, this may result in an even more illiquid or volatile market in such Notes.
 If an active trading market for the Notes does not develop or is not maintained, the market or trading price and liquidity of the Notes may be adversely affected.
 Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
-This is particularly the case for Notes that are especially sensitive to interest rate, currency or market risks, are designed for specific investment objectives or strategies, are being issued to a single investor or a limited number of investors.
+This is particularly the case for Notes that are especially sensitive to interest rate, currency or market risks, are designed for specific investors or have been structured to meet the investment requirements of limited categories of investors.
 These types of Notes generally would have a more limited secondary market and more price volatility than conventional debt securities.
 Illiquidity may have a severely adverse effect on the market value of Notes.
 If additional and competing products are introduced in the markets, this may adversely affect the value of the Notes.